-Committed to accessibility
+Commitment to accessibility

 Microsoft 365 is designed to help people of all abilities be more productive and inclusive from any device.

-Now you can manage multiple calendars in one view to stay on top of work meetings, remote schooling, and family time.
+Manage multiple calendars in one view to stay on top of work meetings, remote schooling, and family time.

 Office 2019 is sold as a one-time purchase, which means you pay a single, up-front cost to get Office apps for one computer.
 One-time purchases are available for both PCs and Macs.
-However, there are no upgrade options which means if you plan to upgrade to the next major release, you'll have to buy it at full price.
+However, there are no upgrade options, which means if you plan to upgrade to the next major release, you'll have to buy it at full price.

 For Microsoft 365 plans, Internet access is also needed to manage your subscription account, for example to install Office apps on other PCs or to change billing options.
 Internet access is also required to access documents stored on OneDrive, unless you install the OneDrive desktop app.

 Your Microsoft account is the combination of an email address and password that you use to sign in to services like OneDrive, Xbox LIVE, and Outlook.com.
-If you use any of these services, you already have a Microsoft account that you can use or you can create a new account.
+If you use any of these services, you already have a Microsoft account you can use, or you can create a new account.
 Learn more about a Microsoft account.

 Access our popular Office apps and more for free.

-4. Availability of mobile apps varies by country/region.
+1. Availability of mobile apps varies by country/region.

 iTunes, iPhone, and iPad are registered trademarks of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google Inc.